Latin binomial name: Salix species

 Plains Cree name: mihkwāpēmakwa

-The red willow has many uses, most common is using the bark to dye hide, and other items, this is done by boiling the bark and letting it steep with said items once cooled until the desired colour is reached, the white spruce roots can be used almost as a thread to sew, for example many birch bark baskets are stitched together by dyed roots.
-The medicinal properties with this plant are like willow, the bark is used in a tea or skin compress to assist in calming stomach aches, reducing inflammation, removing the itch of skin irritations like bug bites, rashes, soothing eczema, and chicken pox.
+The willow has many uses, most common is using the bark to dye hide, and other items.
+This is done by boiling the bark and letting it steep with said items once cooled until the desired colour is reached.
+The white spruce roots can be used almost as a thread to sew, for example, many birch bark baskets are stitched together by dyed roots.
+The medicinal properties with this plant are that the bark is used in a tea or skin compress to assist in calming stomach aches, reducing inflammation, removing the itch of skin irritations like bug bites, rashes, soothing eczema and chicken pox.
 This wood is also used to smoke fish.

 Willow tree